Alfons111/Trackpad/readme.md

 Turn your phone into a trackpad for your PC.
-Currently only for Windows 10/11 and Android phone.
+Currently only testted for Windows 10 and Chrome browser on an Android phone.